Pricetx/backup/README.md

 ##Backup Retention

 By default:

 * Daily backups are retained for the past week
 * Weekly backups from Mondays are retained for the past month
 * Monthly backups from the first Monday of each month are retained for the past six months

 The retention lengths are adjustable in backup.cfg

+##Arguments
+backup.sh:

+* --config [filename] : Specify a different configuration file (or location)

+deleteoldbackups.sh:

+* --config [filename] : Specify a different configuration file (or location)
+* --remote : Delete remote backups (local backups are deleted by default)

+Note that deleteoldbackups.sh is run both locally and remotely by backup.sh by default.

 ##Use With cron